Working Papers

 [Research Article] Electrokinetic in situ leaching of mine tailings with citric acid extracts copper and restructures the microbiome in a microcosm

-Abstract: Rising copper (Cu) demand and a growing inventory of Cu-bearing mine wastes highlight their potential as alternative resources; however, re-extraction remains challenging.
-Electrokinetic in situ leaching (EK-ISL) offers a non-invasive alternative but its biofunctional consequence on post-treated material remains unknown.
-Here, we examine the potential impact of citric acid-aided (0.5 M) EK-ISL on community-wide microbiome response under laboratory conditions through 16S rRNA metabarcoding.
-Citric-driven electrokinetically-induced conditions resulted in efficient Cu leaching but altered soil bacterial ecology, leading to the expansion of copiotrophic (Proteobacteria) over oligotrophic (Chloroflexi) taxa.
+Abstract: Escalating global copper (Cu) demand and a growing inventory of Cu-bearing mine wastes highlight a mounting environmental liability and potential untapped reserve of alternative Cu resources where re-extraction remains challenging.
+Electrokinetic in situ leaching (EK-ISL) offers a novel, non-invasive, alternative but its biofunctional consequence on mine tailings remains unknown.
+Here, we examine the potential impact of citric acid-aided (0.5 M) EK-ISL on microbiome response under laboratory conditions through 16S rRNA metabarcoding.
+Citric-driven electrokinetically-induced conditions resulted in efficient tailings Cu leaching but altered bacterial ecology, leading to the expansion of copiotrophic (Proteobacteria) over oligotrophic (Chloroflexi) taxa.
 Functional predictions based on taxonomic information suggested a shift supporting traits linked to rapid growth and niche colonization.
-Despite microbiome restructuring, our findings argue in favor of citric acid as a soil amendment, rather than a harmful contaminant by allowing key pedogenic functions like nitrogen fixation to persist.
-These findings highlight citric acid’s potential to balance efficient metal extraction with ecological recovery.
+Despite microbiome restructuring, our findings support the use of citric acid as a tailings leachate, rather than conventional, chemically aggressive biocidal amendments, that will allow key pedogenic functions such as nitrogen fixation to persist.
+These novel findings highlight citric acid’s potential to balance efficient metal extraction with ecological recovery which may provide a nature positive option for Cu exploitation with concomitant remediation for the 100bB tonnes of legacy Cu tailing current stored globally.

 Keywords: microbiome, metabarcoding, mine waste, heavy metals, ecological succession, microbial ecology, copiotrophy, oligotrophy